martinpfannemueller/EnTrace/README.md

 ## Using the System

 Currently, the system automatically connects to a MQTT broker on localhost via Websocket on port 8080.
 You can find a documentation of all available message types [here](message_types.md).

-In case you have any questions feel free to contact me via [martin.pfannemueller@uni-mannheim.de](mailto:martin.pfannemueller@uni-mannheim.de).
+It exists an implementation of a generic module for using CoalaViz.js for the [OMNeT++](https://omnetpp.org/) simulator.
+In case you are interested in this implementation or have any questions feel free to contact me via [martin.pfannemueller@uni-mannheim.de](mailto:martin.pfannemueller@uni-mannheim.de).

 ## Improving the System